VirtualButFake/create-roblox/README.md

 ## Contributions

 Contributions are always welcomed; I can't keep this up to date myself forever, so if there are any packages/tools/whatever that are deemed worth adding, feel free to open a PR!

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/virtualbutfake/fusion-autocomplete/blob/master/LICENSE.md) file for details.